whitecube/nova-flexible-content/docs/README.md

 // Ex: php artisan flexible:resolver WysiwygPageResolver
 ```

 It will place the new Resolver class in your project's `app/Nova/Flexible/Resolvers` directory.
-Each Resolver should implement the `Whitecube\NovaFlexibleContent\Value\ResolverInterface` contract and therefore feature at least two methods: `set` and `get`.
+Each Resolver should implement the `Kraenkvisuell\NovaFlexibleContent\Value\ResolverInterface` contract and therefore feature at least two methods: `set` and `get`.

 ### Resolving the field